Dropout Drops Double Descent: Discussion

+In future research, we aim to prove that the exact solution with dropout can mitigate double descent.

 Note that the optimal hyperparameter remains in the fixed dimension $p$ with a changeable sample size $n$.
-Theorem \ref{thm1} shows that test error increases as $p$ grow.
-The reason is that the original data $y$ from model $y=X\beta+\epsilon$ will change to affect the common test error.
-Moreover, \cite{22} contains a statement about the sample covariance matrix $\mathrm{diag}(X^TX)$ that it converges to identity matrix for all $\delta>0$ and $||x_i||_2\leq \sqrt{d}$ (Corollary 6.20 in \cite{22}):
+This is because the original data $y$ from the model $y=X\beta+\epsilon$ will change, thus affecting the common test error.
+Additionally, \cite{22} contains a statement about the sample covariance matrix $\mathrm{diag}(X^\top X)$, which converges to the identity matrix for all $\delta>0$ and $||x_i||_2\leq \sqrt{d}$ (Corollary 6.20 in \cite{22}):

-for the $\mathbb{E}(\mathrm{diag}(X^TX/n))=I_p$, and by coupling the previous conclusions, we conjecture that the dropout estimator tends to the ridge estimator \cite{12}.
+for the $\mathbb{E}(\mathrm{diag}(X^\top X/n))=I_p$, and by coupling the previous conclusions, it seems that the dropout estimator tends to the ridge estimator \citep{12} and has the same asymptotic risk as the ridge estimator in \cite{7}.